 Bossy behaviors appear as children begin to explore power in a social context with peers and within the parent-child relationship.
-These behaviors originate from the desire to organize and direct the behavior of others.
-Bossiness may be rooted in the following motivations:
+The behaviors of a bossy kid originate from the desire to organize and direct the behavior of others.
+The reason why your child wants to control everything may be rooted in the following motivations:

-- A child has a great idea in mind and she needs others to bring it to life. (“Put the castle over here.
+- Kids with bossy tendencies have a great idea in mind and they need others to bring it to life. (“Put the castle over here.
 You play the baby and I’ll play the mommy.”)

-- A child feels strongly about controlling the outcome of a situation. (“Don’t put the peas next to the mashed potatoes,” “I’m going first.”)
+- Kids with bossy tendencies feel strongly about controlling everything such as the outcome of a situation. (“Don’t put the peas next to the mashed potatoes,” “I’m going first.”)

-- A child is insecure and unsure about who makes the final decisions in the household, so he asserts his own power. (“Gimme the cookie before dinner.
+- Kids with bossy tendencies are insecure and unsure about who makes the final decisions in the household, so they assert their own power. (“Gimme the cookie before dinner.
 I want it right now!”
 In this case, a parent may have given in to this demand in the past, but is now deciding to hold the limit.
 That confusion and inconsistency may bring out bossy behaviors.)

-Within a positive discipline framework, our goal as parent educators is guiding parents to teach children the important social skill of expressing their needs appropriately.
+Within a positive discipline framework, our goal as parent educators is guiding parents to teach children the important social skill of expressing their needs appropriately rather than trying to control everything.
 With friends, you can remind your child: “You have some big ideas about how you want to play.
 Your friend may have an idea, too.
 Let’s ask.”

 One of our jobs as parents is to teach our children social skills, so they can become productive members of a family unit and a classroom community.
 This process continues throughout the early years of childhood; it doesn’t happen overnight.
 Teaching children to become more cooperative, helpful, and considerate of others is an ongoing pursuit.
-Some strategies include:
+Some strategies for dealing with bossy kids include:

 - Model respectful requests.
 Are you bossy with your child?
 How do you communicate your ideas with your partner, your co-workers, or your friends?
 Remember, children learn best from watching those around them.

 - Talk about friendship skills.
-If there’s a bossy child at school, your child may be experimenting with those behaviors at home.
-Ask your child how she feels when she hears bossy comments among friends.
-Over time, children learn that actions have consequences and that being bossy can be detrimental to building friendships.
+If there are bossy kids at school, your child may be experimenting with those behaviors at home.
+Ask your child how they feel when they experience bossiness among friends.
+Over time, children learn that actions have consequences and that bossiness can be detrimental to building friendships.

 - Compromise when possible.
 When you allow your child to participate in the decision-making process throughout the day, you model the value of sharing power.
 Also, reinforce compromise, sharing, and other cooperative behaviors during playdates.
 Point out listening skills and ways to incorporate several different ideas during play.